edstennettackee/edstennett/_portfolio/seenit-app-go-to-market.md

 I started with a basic storyboard and the general direction I wanted the video to take.
 I fired up Illustrator, Sketch, and Xcode and began creating the various assets required.
 Once I had them ready, it was a simple case of animating everything in After Effects and stitching it all together in Premiere Pro.

-I followed a similar process for the 'Using the App Video' as before.
+<div><div class="cms-embed" data-cms-embed="PGlmcmFtZSBzcmM9Imh0dHBzOi8vcGxheWVyLnZpbWVvLmNvbS92aWRlby81MTk4NzI4NjgiIHdpZHRoPSI2NDAiIGhlaWdodD0iNDgwIiBmcmFtZWJvcmRlcj0iMCIgYWxsb3c9ImF1dG9wbGF5OyBmdWxsc2NyZWVuOyBwaWN0dXJlLWluLXBpY3R1cmUiIGFsbG93ZnVsbHNjcmVlbj48L2lmcmFtZT4="><iframe src="https://player.vimeo.com/video/519872868" width="640" height="480" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen=""></iframe></div><p>I followed a similar process for the 'Using the App Video' as before.
 The big difference was the inclusion of the voice over which meant getting a script nailed early on in the process so that I could animate to the voice.
 Once we had the voice over done, I tidied it up in Audition and then brought it into After Effects so that I could animate to the voice.
 I finally brought everything together in Premiere Pro.
-The video has been a success and is used in Sales and Training decks.
+The video has been a success and is used in Sales and Training decks.</p></div>

+<div class="cms-embed" data-cms-embed="PGlmcmFtZSBzcmM9Imh0dHBzOi8vcGxheWVyLnZpbWVvLmNvbS92aWRlby8yOTU3NjI1MzkiIHdpZHRoPSI2NDAiIGhlaWdodD0iMzYwIiBmcmFtZWJvcmRlcj0iMCIgYWxsb3c9ImF1dG9wbGF5OyBmdWxsc2NyZWVuOyBwaWN0dXJlLWluLXBpY3R1cmUiIGFsbG93ZnVsbHNjcmVlbj48L2lmcmFtZT4="><iframe src="https://player.vimeo.com/video/295762539" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen=""></iframe></div>

 ### Follow-up projects